SorinMateiu/Roguelike/README.md

 # Roguelike
- A small game made in ~56 hours
+ A small roguelike game made in ~56 hours